Tom Brook: Broadcasting career

 Over the years, Brook has also contributed to numerous additional BBC programmes and outlets, including Breakfast, Correspondent, Front Row, The Late Show, The Six O'Clock News, BBC America, BBC News Channel, Hard Talk Extra, and Today on BBC Radio 4.

 He has been a frequent online contributor.
 In 2013 he started writing The Reel World column for BBC Culture on new developments on the big screen.

 Personal life

-Tom Brook holds both UK and US passports.
+Brook holds both UK and US passports.
 He has lived in New York for more than four decades.
 His home is on the Upper West Side of Manhattan.
-He is married to Samuel Wahl MD, Chair, Department of Pathology at Lenox Hill Hospital in New York who has been his partner since January 1990.
+He is married to Samuel Wahl MD, chair, Department of Pathology at Lenox Hill Hospital in New York who has been his partner since January 1990.